ShaMiT19/OPS_ComputationalAssessment/README.md

     • The scripts (Model.py, Test.py, and Evaluation.py) were successfully run on Kaggle using GPU T4 x2.
     • No dependency issues were encountered.

 4. Model Evaluation - (NOTE for testing you don't need to run the Model.py file.
 I've provided the weights file in google drive.
-If you wish to test the Model.py, then please rename the weights file from Final_model.pth to something else so that it won't cause issues with the actual Final_model.pth)
+If you wish to see whether the Model.py is working or not, then please rename the weights file from Final_model.pth to something else so that it won't cause issues with the actual Final_model.pth)

     Use the folder containing resized images for model evaluation.
 There are two main scripts for testing:
     1. Model.py: